-- Minimum image size: 5" x 7"

-- Maximum image size: 8" x 10"

-- Maximum exhibit size (including frame): 18" x 20."
+- Minimum image size: 5" x 7" - Maximum image size: 8" x 10" - Maximum exhibit size (including frame): 18" x 20" - Maximum image size 8" x 24" panorama photography Photography 2 only

-All exhibitors must include unframed (taped to the back of the framed exhibit or attached to the project booklet) original or un-edited versions of either the same subject or the examples of the same technique that the framed image represents.
+All exhibitors must include unframed (taped to the back of the framed exhibit or attached to the project booklet) original or unedited versions of either the same subject or the examples of the same technique that the framed image represents.
 This will assist the judge in understanding the choices made by the photographer to build the exhibited composition.